 People have come to understand that it is not a good long-term solution to depend on sleep medications.
 Even though insomnia could be due to many reasons, however for most people, natural treatments for insomnia could bring great relief to their sleeping woes.

 First of all, we need to understand why it is not advisable to rely on commonly prescribed and over-the-counter medications such as sedative-hypnotics, tranquilizers and sedative antidepressants as a long-term solution to insomnia.
+If you are taking this route then the recommendation is to buy melatonin for short term use.

 Some patients have complained about suffering from short-term effects like dizziness, blurred vision and abdominal problems.
 Others have reported longer-lasting effects such as impaired memory, drug addiction and in some cases, their insomnia worsened after regular intake of sleeping medications.